example42/puppet-tp/README.md

 ## Tests

-You can experiment and play with Tiny Puppet and see a lot of use examples on [Example42's PSICK control-repo](https://github.com/example42/psick).
+You can experiment and play with Tiny Puppet and see a lot of use examples on [Example42's PSICK control-repo](https://github.com/example42/psick) and the [psick module](https://github.com/example42/puppet-psick).

-Acceptance tests are done to verify tp support for different applications on different Operating Systems.
-They are in the [TP acceptance](https://github.com/example42/tp-acceptance) repo.